CARES Act stimulus package to provide relief to taxpayers, businesses

 - Individuals eligible for unemployment compensation are entitled to receive the amounts they would receive under existing law plus an additional amount of $600 per week to qualifying individuals.
 The additional $600 in unemployment assistance will be available until July 31, 2020.

 - Unemployment benefits are available for the first week of unemployment in situations where states would otherwise require unemployment for one week prior to eligibility for unemployment benefits.

 - Unemployment benefits are extended for an additional 13 weeks, or through December 31, 2020, for certain qualifying individuals who remain unemployed after the termination of unemployment benefits.

 - Additional funding is provided to states with existing “short-time compensation” programs and incentives.
 Funding will also be provided to support states that create such programs so that employers can reduce employee hours without laying off workers.
 The employees with reduced hours will then receive a pro-rated unemployment benefit.

-- The CARES Act provides for rebates to taxpayers who have gross income up to $75,000 ($150,000 if married) in the amount of $1,200 per person ($2,400 for a couple), and an additional $500 will be provided for each child under the age of 17.
-The taxpayer’s 2019 tax return (or 2018 tax return if the 2019 tax return has not yet been filed) will be used to determine the gross income to be eligible for the rebate.
+- The CARES Act provides for rebates to taxpayers who have adjusted gross income up to $75,000 ($150,000 if married) in the amount of $1,200 per person ($2,400 for a couple), and an additional $500 will be provided for each child under the age of 17.
+The taxpayer’s 2019 tax return (or 2018 tax return if the 2019 tax return has not yet been filed) will be used to determine the adjusted gross income to be eligible for the rebate.
 The rebate is phased out for taxpayers earning above the thresholds.
-Once filers have gross income of $99,000 for individuals and $198,000 for joint filers, they are no longer eligible.
+Once filers have adjusted gross income of $99,000 for individuals and $198,000 for joint filers, they are no longer eligible.